 “The flu shot?
 I’m healthy.
 I don’t need it,” or, “Measles?
 I couldn’t ever contract that!” are common misconceptions from our neighbors and friends.

+Vaccines provide preventive measures as to why friends and families are able to live their lives without fear of catching a deadly disease, but how about in cases where ignorance is not bliss?
 In a time where smallpox was sweeping through England and decimating populations of villages, Edward Jenner, the father of immunology, pioneered the smallpox vaccine.
 When cowpox was contracted by his milkmaids, Jenner soon realized that they were immune by the contagious smallpox virus.

 After many successful trials later, it was found that his hypothesis stood: the pus in the blisters that milkmaids received from cowpox (a disease similar to smallpox, but much less severe) protected them from smallpox.

-“Each individual who gets vaccinated puts the importance of the health of the population as a priority.”
+It’s important to think about vaccinations in a worldly perspective.
+Getting a vaccine not only impacts your health, but the health of those around you.
+Each individual who gets vaccinated puts the importance of the health of the population as a priority.

 There has been a pervasive mistrust of vaccines that has been unfortunately propagated because the general public outlived the horrors of diseases like polio that their grandparents once lived in.